dlmcpaul/EnphaseCollector/README.md

 -e ENVOY_CONTROLLER_HOST=IP=envoy-ip \\\
 -e ENVOY_INFLUXDBRESOURCE_HOST=influxdb-ip \\\
 -e ENVOY_INFLUXDBRESOURCE_PORT=influxdb-port \\\
+-e SPRING_PROFILES_ACTIVE=influxdb \\\
 dlmcpaul/enphasecollector

 where password is likely to be the last 6 characters of your envoy controller serial number

 Environment variables descriptions:

-ENVOY_CONTROLLER_HOST           Envoy Controller IP Address
+ENVOY_CONTROLLER_HOST           Set to your Envoy Controller IP Address

-ENVOY_CONTROLLER_PASSWORD       Envoy Controller password
+ENVOY_CONTROLLER_PASSWORD       Set to your Envoy Controller password

-ENVOY_INFLUXDBRESOURCE_HOST     Influx Database IP Address
+ENVOY_INFLUXDBRESOURCE_HOST     Set to your Influx Database IP Address

-ENVOY_INFLUXDBRESOURCE_PORT     Influx Database Port No
+ENVOY_INFLUXDBRESOURCE_PORT     Sety to your Influx Database Port No

+SPRING_PROFILES_ACTIVE          Determines destination for stats.
+Only influxdb currently valid

 ## Dependencies
 Influx DB with 2 databases created 'solardb' and 'collectorStats'